Meryl H. Brownstein, M.ED, LPCMH

 HOURS: I generally have hours in the mornings, afternoons, and evenings to try to accommodate varied schedules.
 I see patients by appointment only.

 APPOINTMENTS, FEES, CANCELLATIONS: Each session is generally 50 minutes long.
-My fees for individual therapy are $175.00 for the initial evaluation and $165.00 for every subsequent session.
-For couples work, I charge $175.00 for every session.
+My fees are $195 per session.
 Some sessions are scheduled for more than 50 minutes for more intensive work.
 The necessity for an extended session will be discussed with you within the context of your treatment.
 The fee for an extended session will be adjusted accordingly.
 A fee is also charged for telephone consultations that exceed 15 minutes and for reports that require more than 15 minutes to write.

 Payment of fees and /or co-payments under your specific insurance plan is made at the time of the session.
 In general, it is my policy to charge for appointments missed without notification or cancelled with less than 24 hours notice.
 If, however, you miss an appointment without 24 hours notice for a reason totally beyond your control, discuss this with me and I will, usually waive the fee.
 Note that insurance companies do not pay for missed appointments.TELEPHONE ACCESSIBILITY: You can reach me through my voice mail while I am with patients any time of day or evening.
 I will return your call as soon as possible usually responding within twenty four hours.
 I do not check messages on weekends.
 If this is a true emergency you try my cell at 302-598-2883, or you can call one of the emergency numbers below or call 911.